 CAPACITY RELEASE BY ENA

 2.1 Capacity Release.
-Huber agrees to enter into two prearranged capacity release transactions (with right to match) with ENA to permanently release a total of 46,462.5 MMBtu per day (36,137.5 MMBtu per day for Transaction No. 1 and 10,325 MMBtu per day for Transaction No. 2) of capacity currently held by ENA under the WIC FT Agreement to Huber (the total 46,462.5 MMBtu per day of Wyoming Interstate Company (“WIC”) capacity referred to as the “Permanently Released Capacity”).
-Huber agrees to satisfy any requirements of WIC and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Permanently Released Capacity such that WIC (i) agrees to look solely to Huber for all obligations with respect to the Release Capacity and (ii) releases ENA from all obligations for demand/reservation charges, and all other charges related to the Permanently Released Capacity.
+Huber agrees to enter into two prearranged capacity release transactions (with right to match) with ENA to permanently release from ENA to Huber a total of 52,657.5 MMBtu per day (42,332.5.5 MMBtu per day for Transaction No. 1 and 10,325 MMBtu per day for Transaction No. 2) of capacity currently held by ENA under the WIC FT Agreement to Huber (the total 46,462.5 MMBtu per day of Wyoming Interstate Company (“WIC”) capacity referred to as the “Permanently Released Capacity”).
+The capacity releases from ENA to Huber described in the preceding sentence shall hereinafter be referred to as the “Original WIC Release”.
+Huber agrees to satisfy any requirements of WIC and execute any and all documents as may be reasonably necessary to effectuate the permanent release of the Permanently Released Capacity such that WIC (i) agrees to look solely to Huber for all obligations with respect to the Permanently Released Capacity and (ii) releases ENA from all obligations for demand/reservation charges, and all other charges related to the Permanently Released Capacity.

 2.2 Matching.
 In the event that the rates for the Permanently Released Capacity are bid up by a third party during the posting period, Huber, as prearranged shipper, shall match such third party bid.